Falenos/User-Panel/readme.md

 - yarn webpack | Initializes the webpack watcher process

 Usefull commands
+- yarn test | to run all existing tests
 - yarn pm2 list | shows you the list of open threads
 - yarn pm2 delete <thread name> | deletes the thread so if you need to restart yarn pm2 delete server